Areen-Churi/areen-churi.github.io/docs/index.md

 # `Hi I am Areen Churi`
 !!! note "About me"
 	- Hello I am Areen
+	- I'm studying in SRMIST KTR
+	- The branch I have chosen is Electronics and Computer Engineering
+	- Interested in Python
-	- I study in 2nd standard
+	- Interested in Web Development
+	- Beginner programmer